 Best of all, it's ready in minutes and stays fresh in the fridge for several days.

-Nine simple ingredients go into this creamy peanut sauce, and there's definitely room for substitutions.
+Nine simple ingredients go into this creamy peanut butter sauce, and there are definitely room for substitutions.
 So don't be afraid to experiment to accommodate the ingredients you have on hand.

 - Cannellini beans - I love the neutral flavor and creaminess of cannellini beans in this recipe, but I suspect chickpeas or pinto beans would also work well.

 - Peanut butter - Natural, salted peanut butter is always in our pantry, but any variety you have on hand will work.
 If using unsalted peanut butter you may decide to add a pinch of salt, or if using a sweetened peanut butter you may want to decrease the maple syrup slightly.